garretsk/garretsk.github.io/README.md

 ---

 ## 🧑‍💻 About Me
-I'm an AI Development Engineer with experience building intelligent systems, deploying machine learning models, and integrating AI solutions into production.
+I'm an AI Development Engineer with 1 year of industry experience as well as extensive academic experience building intelligent systems, deploying machine learning models, and integrating AI into solutions.

 My interests include:
 - 🤖 Artificial Intelligence & Machine Learning